Wondering Why Destination Weddings?

-Of course herein lies the dilemma because your “average” wedding has an above average price of over $30,000.
-My husband and I knew we didn’t want to spend anywhere close to that but if we had a home wedding our guest list was non-negotiable.
+Your “average” wedding has an above average price of over $30,000.
+My husband and I knew we didn’t want to spend anywhere close to that.
+BUT, if we had a home wedding our guest list was non-negotiable.
 We both have big families and with just our “must have” family members and friends we were at almost 150 people.
+And then there was the Plus Ones!
 To save you time, when you google how to cut wedding costs it really comes down to cutting two things: your guest list and/or catering.
-Our guest list couldn’t really be made smaller to replicate the affordable pinterest weddings that usually have a guest list between 30-65.
+Our guest list couldn’t really be made smaller to replicate the affordable Pinterest weddings that usually have a guest list between 30-65.

 Perks of choosing a Destination Wedding over the Traditional Wedding you originally wanted:

-- You can invite everyone.
 Obviously not everyone will attend.
 To be honest, only about 30% of the people we invited signed up.
-However, the people who came are some of the closest people in the world to us so our wedding had a very intimate feel.
+This number was similar to what we expected though.
+The people who came are some of the closest people in the world to us so our wedding had a very intimate feel.

 This is especially true for Canadian weddings because a destination wedding vacation is almost always a week (2-4 day destination weddings are more common in the US but in Canada 7 day packages are much more popular).
 Have you ever been to a wedding where you could hardly connect with the bride and groom because they are so busy trying to visit with everyone they invited?
 I knew that wasn’t for me.

 You don’t have to give up the dream of having a big party with 100 of your closest family and friends just to have a destination wedding.
 But when you plan an At Home Reception there isn’t as much pressure to have everything perfect and adhere to wedding standards like there is with a traditional wedding.
 Cake and cocktails?
 Sure.
 Backyard BBQ?
 Sounds good.
 Even though you might not want these for a traditional wedding they make excellent affordable choices for a AHR.

-- You can plan as much or as little as you like.
 If you are planning on getting married in an “All-inclusive” location like Mexico or somewhere else in the Caribbean the resort planner won’t start planning your wedding details until about 3-4 months before your wedding date.
 And really, they have professional wedding-ready packages so you can really personalize it as much as you wish but you don’t need to and you will still have a beautiful wedding.
 Enjoy being engaged!

 Let’s face it, Destination Weddings are absolutely stunning.
-I am not saying that traditional weddings aren’t beautiful (obviously if two people who are close to you are tying the knot – it is going to be stunning no matter what!).
-You can have a breathtaking destination wedding for a very small investment but if you do have money to spare it can become incredible.
-I know that based on what I found locally for $15,000, I would not have been happy with what I would have had here in Edmonton.
-Obviously everyone will have different ideas on what they want from a wedding but if a beach wedding is something that appeals to you, a Destination Wedding is well worth considering.
-The average couple spends less than $5000 plus travel on a destination wedding but packages range from free to $10,00+ depending what you are looking for.
+I am not saying that traditional weddings aren’t beautiful.
+Obviously if two people who are close to you are tying the knot – it is going to be stunning no matter what!
+You can have a breathtaking destination wedding with a very small budget and still be incredible.
+I know that based on what I found locally for $15,000, I would not have been happy with an Edmonton Wedding.
+If a beach wedding is something that appeals to you, a Destination Wedding is well worth considering.
+The average couple spends less than $5000 plus travel on a destination wedding but packages range from free to $10,000+ depending what you are looking for.